talissafloriani/neutali/README.md

+title: [The beginner]
+description: [Every expert was once a beginner]

 ## About

 My name is Talissa Floriani and here we will discuss about science in general, science (genetics and plant breeding or any related field), and we will highlight things important to the improvement of a scientific career.